GCC First Timers Guide

 What are communities of practices?

 Communities of practice allow GCC members to gather together around a shared topic or affinity group in a smaller setting.
 Communities of practice range from employer engagement, to international GCCers, mentoring, or serving master’s students, and more!
-Check out the full list here:
+Communities of practice often post when they are meeting on our announcement board, many of the communities of practice also present their work at the Presentation Showcase during the conference and host dine-arounds.
+See a full list of communities of practice so you know what presentations to stop by at the showcase!

 What are regional meetings?